UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 ```

 Notes:
+To "hide" folders and files from Git
+we can create a file called `.gitignore` in the root/main directory of our repository
+(the same directory where the `.git` folder is located).
+This slide describes how we can create this file using VS Code,
+and what we need to add to it

-Here are the steps you need to take in order to have Git ignore the files and folders that you don't want to be committed to your repo.
+in order to ignore the two files from the previous slide.

 ---

-# .gitignore tips and tricks
+## .gitignore tips and tricks

 <br>